Reduced Hubble Tension in Dark Radiation Models after DESI 2024: New constraints on dark radiation

 \section{New constraints on dark radiation}

 Let us first focus on the impact of the new BAO data from DESI on DR models.
 We fit the models of free-streaming and fluid DR to the baseline dataset, and compare this to the case where previous BAO data are used instead of DESI BAO.
 Posteriors for $\Delta N_\text{eff}$ and $H_0$ are shown in \cref{fig:bossvdesi}.
-One can immediately appreciate the qualitative difference in the results; for both free-streaming and fluid DR, the $1$ and $2\sigma$ regions of the posteriors extend to larger values of $\DNeff$, indicating that the DESI BAO data allow for larger abundances of DR. The new $95\% \,\text{C.L.}$ constraints are reported in Table~\ref{tab:constraints}, and show a significant relaxation of up to $20\%$ for free-streaming DR with respect to using \boss, see \cref{app:planckbosspantheon} (our $95\%\, \text{C.L.}$ upper bound on $\Delta N_\text{eff}$ agrees with~\cite{DESI:2024mwx}, despite our different prior choice; the central value is however shifted to larger values than in~\cite{DESI:2024mwx}, as expected).
-The situation is even more interesting for the fluid DR scenario: the 1d marginalized posterior for $\Delta N_\text{eff}$ is shifted to larger values, and a non vanishing abundance $\Delta N_\text{eff}\approx 0.2$ is now (very mildly) preferred at $1\sigma$.
-We report further posteriors in Table~\ref{tab:constraints}.
-In particular, for the neutrino model we find that deviations of up to $6\%$ from the SM abundance are allowed.
-In all our runs we find similar upper bounds $\sum m_\nu\leq 0.12\sim 0.13~\text{eV}$.
-Full posteriors for all models and cosmological parameters are reported in \cref{app:posteriors}.
+One can immediately appreciate the qualitative difference in the results; for both free-streaming and fluid DR, the $1$ and $2\sigma$ regions of the posteriors extend to larger values of $\DNeff$, indicating that the DESI BAO data allow for larger abundances of DR. The new $95\% \,\text{C.L.}$ constraints are reported in Table~\ref{tab:constraints}, and show a significant relaxation of up to $20\%$ for free-streaming DR with respect to using \boss, see also \cref{app:posteriors} (our $95\%\, \text{C.L.}$ upper bound on $\Delta N_\text{eff}$ agrees with~\cite{DESI:2024mwx}, despite our different prior choice; the central value is however shifted to larger values than in~\cite{DESI:2024mwx}, as expected). {The 1d marginalized posterior for $\Delta N_\text{eff}$ in fluid DR is shifted to even larger values, and a non vanishing abundance $\Delta N_\text{eff}\approx 0.2$ is now (very mildly) preferred at $1\sigma$ (although this preference is reduced in the 2d posterior).} In all our runs we find similar upper bounds $\sum m_\nu\leq 0.12\sim 0.13~\text{eV}$.
+Further posteriors for all models and cosmological parameters are reported in in Table~\ref{tab:constraints} and \cref{app:posteriors}.